-What to ask your doctor about refractive eye surgery; Nearsightedness surgery - what to ask your doctor; LASIK - what to ask your doctor; Laser-Assisted In Situ Keratomileusis - what to ask your doctor; Laser vision correction - what to ask your doctor; PRK - what to ask your doctor
+What to ask your doctor about refractive eye surgery; Nearsightedness surgery - what to ask your doctor; LASIK - what to ask your doctor; Laser-assisted in situ keratomileusis - what to ask your doctor; Laser vision correction - what to ask your doctor; PRK - what to ask your doctor; SMILE - what to ask your doctor

-American Academy of Ophthalmology.
-Questions to ask when considering LASIK.
-San Francisco, CA. American Academy of Ophthalmology.
-December 12, 2015. www.geteyesmart.org/eyesmart/glasses-contacts-lasik/lasik-questions-to-ask.cfm.
-Accessed August 20, 2016.
+American Academy of Ophthalmology website.
+Questions to ask when considering LASIK. www.aao.org/eye-health/treatments/lasik-questions-to-ask.
+Updated December 12, 2015.
+Accessed October 10, 2018.

 Taneri S, Mimura T, Azar DT.
 Current concepts, classification, and history of refractive surgery.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
-4th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 3.1.
+5th ed.
+Philadelphia, PA: Elsevier; 2019:chap 3.1.